 Volunteering.
-I call on students because it helps those who are shy to get some "quality time" along with those who are more extroverted.
-Because the class is large, it is difficult to give you more than a brief moment in the sun.
+I call on students, rather than inviting volunteers, because it helps spread the wealth; otherwise those who are shy would not get as much "quality time" as those who are more extroverted.
+Because the class is relatively large, it is difficult to give you more than a brief moment in the sun.
 I will frequently ask a question that stumps the person I have called on.
 I will give that person time to think about the question, and see if they can come up with an answer.
 It will sometimes happen that you have an answer, and instinctively raise your hand to volunteer.
 I may or may not call on you at that moment; I would prefer your attempt to answer than mine, but best of all is to continue the dialogue with the student who was initially called on.
 Nonetheless, to move things along I may let the volunteer help.
 Please be sensitive to the fact that the student who is called on often suffers from stage fright, and the most obvious things slip from their mind.

 I will also solicit questions at the beginning of class (more about that below, under "Conferences"), and as we finish a section.
-I welcome your contributions, but remember that we also have a special hour on Wednesdays (see § 7(5), below) devoted only to questions.
+I welcome your contributions, but remember that we also have a special hour on Wednesdays (see § 7(4), below) devoted only to questions.
 If you have doubts about whether your contribution will be of value to the class as a whole, try it out on Wednesdays.